- Latin America

 - 6-20 hours of live practice teaching with actual ESL students (not role-playing with other teachers-in-training!);

 - A curriculum that is accredited by a recognized, independent accrediting body;

 - Instruction provided by experienced university-level instructors.

-TEFL classes are either full time for 4 weeks (20 days of classes) typically 9 am to 5 pm, homework at night or part time (11 weeks) in an online TEFL class.
+TEFL courses are either full-time for 4 weeks (20 days of classes) with typically a 9 am to 5 pm schedule with homework at night, or part-time (11 weeks) in an online TEFL course setting.

 You also want a TEFL certification course that provides lifetime job search assistance to give you the resources, guidance and expertise you need to find and interview for jobs teaching English abroad.
 Too many aspiring English teachers have taken second-rate TEFL courses or classes from organizations that did not provide quality job placement assistance so they are left with a piece of paper stating that they are TEFL certified, but they are unable to find the quality job opportunities that they should be qualified for.

 John Bentley is Co-Founder & Senior Writer for International TEFL Academy (ITA), the world leader in TEFL certification for teaching English abroad.
 A graduate of Harvard University and the Medill School of Journalism at Northwestern, John is a recognized expert in the field of TEFL.
 His articles have appeared across the field's top websites, including GoAbroad.com, StudyAbroad.com, InterExchange, GoOverseas.com, Adventure Teaching, & many others.
 He has also spoken as an expert on Teaching English Abroad & TEFL certification at major conferences like MeetPlanGo and Lessons from Abroad (LFA) in Portland & San Diego.

 Want to Learn More About Teaching English Abroad & Online?